jayroh/joeloliveira.com/_posts/2025-10-26-self-hosting-garage-for-object-storage.md

 ## Up and running with Garage

-Docker compose is my usual method for spinning up services in-house.
-For this experiment I decided to try both the main service and the [garage-webui](https://github.com/khairul169/garage-webui) project up and running together.

-One constraint - this is a single node installation, no replication.
+Docker compose is my preferred method for spinning up services in-house.
+For this experiment I decided to try both Garage _and_ [garage-webui](https://github.com/khairul169/garage-webui) together.
+Keep in mind that this is a single node installation, no replication.
 Just one machine, one instance.

-Here's a pretty base compose setup to do so:
+That said, here's a simple config in a `compose.yml` file to get things going:

 ```yaml
 services: